nicmart/Canvas/README.md

 There is a small parser library under the `springer.paint.parser` namespace.
 The parser library is used inside `Plugins` (see below) to extract user input into structured commands.

-Almost all the parser are built composing elementary ones.
+Almost all the parsers are built composing elementary ones.
 For example this is a parser that parses 2 integers and return a `Point`:

 ```scala